appdotnet/api-spec/README.md

 Please submit feedback to us — feel free to comment on commits, open issues, open pull requests, etc.

-The App.net Stream API Spec project is just one part of the App.net movement.
-If this project is interesting to you, we'd appreciate your support.
-You can provide support by [backing the project](https://join.app.net) or just by participating in the process to help define it.

 ## Very Important Warning

 **As we've started to open up the API to people as part of our early alpha program, it's important to note that this documentation is